prueba del aceite del transformador

 -

-- Purpose:Measures the voltage at which the oil loses its insulating properties, indicating the presence of contaminants like moisture or particulates.
+Propósito: Measure the voltage at which transformer oil loses its insulating ability, which signals contaminants like moisture or particles.

-- Procedure: Techniques such as the Karl Fischer titration are used to measure water content in parts per million.
+Procedure: Use methods like Karl Fischer titration to measure water content in parts per million (ppm).